 - Online proceedings have been published by the ASP (2012)

-- Deadline for final update of the manuscripts (25 Nov.) is approaching.
+- Deadline for final update of the manuscripts (25 Nov.
+2011) has passed.
 Upload your file (XXX_v2.tar.gz) to the ftp server.

 - Oral presentation slides are linked from the corresponding abstracts (23 Nov.)

 - Authors and manuscript preparation instructions have been released (6 October)

 - The Conference Schedule has been released (30 September)

 - The Poster table has been updated (16 September)